google/kctf/docs/troubleshooting.md

 make logs
 ```

-In addition, you can run any kubectl command under the kCTF cluter by configuring kubectl to use the kubeconfig of the remote cluster.
-You can setup an alias to do this if you run:
+In addition, you can run any kubectl command under the kCTF cluter using kctf-kubectl.

+Again, make sure to use the right namespace by running:
 ```
-alias kctf-kubectl="kubectl --kubeconfig=${HOME}/.config/kctf/kube.conf"
+kctf-kubectl config set-context --current --namespace=kctf-chal-troubleshooting
 ```
+This will happen automatically if you interact with a challenge using the Makefile, e.g. via `make status`.

 ### Restarting or redeploying

 A good first step is to just restart the challenge.
 This can be done if you just run:
 ```
-kctf-kubectl rollout restart deployment/kctf-chal-troubleshooting
+kctf-kubectl rollout restart deployment/chal
 ```

 To make kubernetes automatically restart flaky challenges, you should have a healthcheck.
 To redeploy the challenge (for example, if the challenge works well locally in a local cluster), you can run: